what’s a postpartum doula

-Over the past thirteen years, I’ve gotten used to blank looks and confused reactions when I tell people that I’m a postpartum doula.
-After all, even with increasing attention to the importance of the postpartum period (both in terms of physical and mental health), the unconscionable health crisis in the black community around birth and the postpartum period, and articles like this one, most people still don’t know what a postpartum doula is.
+Over the past thirteen + years, I’ve gotten used to blank looks and confused reactions when I tell people that I’m a postpartum doula.
+After all, even with increasing attention to the importance of the postpartum period (both in terms of physical and mental health), the unconscionable health crisis in the black community around birth and the postpartum period, and articles in main publications, most people still don’t know what a postpartum doula is.

 With prospective clients, I inevitably get the question: “What does a postpartum doula actually do?”
 And there really is no quick answer, because a postpartum doula’s job can look very different from one family to another and from day to day.
 Unlike a newborn care specialist (commonly known as a baby nurse, although most aren’t nurses), postpartum doulas care for the whole family, not just the newborn, and our job is to build independence, or, as we like to say, to work ourselves out of a job.

 The bottom line is that providing practical and emotional support and evidence-based information for new parents helps them feel healthier, happier, better rested, and more confident and competent in navigating their new roles in what can often feel like a very foreign land.
 (And, yes, there are plenty of guidebooks to this foreign land, but as I point out to my clients, I’m here to help them with their baby, not the baby in the book who, all too often, doesn’t behave the way their actual baby does!)